San Remo/Phillip Island bridge inspections

 Please look out for changed traffic conditions and allow up to five minutes extra travel time.

-Thank you for your patience as we carry out this important work.
+Thank you for your patience as we carry out these important sensor installation works.

 Next steps

-The data collected from the inspections and sensors will help us assess the bridge’s structural condition and performance.
+The data collected from the inspections and sensors helps us assess the bridge’s structural condition and performance, and guides our ongoing maintenance strategy.

 Protecting our environment